Package 'ecotraj'

 Value

-• Functions stateEnvelopeVariability and trajectoryEnvelopeVariability are used to assess the
+• Functions stateEnvelopeVariability and trajectoryEnvelopeVariability are used to assess the variability of reference envelopes.

 • Functions compareToStateEnvelope and compareToTrajectoryEnvelope return data frame with columns identifying the envelope and the Q statistic for the ecological quality with respect to the envelope.
 If nboot.ci != NULL extra columns are added to indicate the boundaries of a confidence interval for Q, built using bootstrap samples of the reference envelope.